Codeboy0127/Mobile-portfolio/README.md

 # IOS-Portfolio

-Overall 4 years of experience in Mobile App Development using Swift and React Native.
-Experience in designing, developing and maintaining iOS applications using Xcode, Git, Sourcetree, Cocoapods, Firebase and Visual Studio Code, and having a knowledge of MVC and MVVM with reactive (Rx) and non-reactive programming.
+Overall 3 years of experience in Mobile App Development using Swift and React Native.
+Experience in designing, developing and maintaining iOS applications using Xcode, Git, Sourcetree, Firebase and Visual Studio Code, and having a knowledge of MVC and MVVM with reactive (Rx) and non-reactive programming.

 # [Shop & Drive Mobile Application‪](https://apps.apple.com/id/app/shop-drive-mobile-app/id1465864687#?platform=iphone)